eclipse-archived/ceylon-lang.org/blog/2011-11-07-building-site-spec-ceylondoc.md

 If you want to point the spec to a user in the site, point to [/documentation/1.0/spec](/documentation/1.0spec).
 This page show the spec in HTML, HTML in single page and PDF.

-If you want to point to a specific paragraph in the spec, use the variable `site.urls.spec` and the anchor to the paragraph in the spec.
+If you want to point to a specific paragraph in the spec, use the variable `site.urls.spec.current` and the anchor to the paragraph in the spec.

 eg This is a **\[**pointer to the spec**\](\#{site.urls.spec}#**_anchor-in-spec_**)**.